Marla (Pingsterhaus) Kilpatrick ’85, Accounting

 Alex Tebbe ’11, Animal Nutrition

-Bachelor of Science (Animal Sciences), Illinois State University
+Bachelor of Science (Animal Sciences), University of Illinois

 Master of Science (Animal Sciences), The Ohio State University